nikerla/vc-content/pages/glossary/ecommerce-platforms.md

      <h2>E-junkie</h2>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
             This particular store builder allows you to embed your online shop into ANY website possible, whether it’s a tiny blog or a high-traffic personal website.
 Despite its rough 90’s look, the platform allows you to utilize the necessary features without breaking any sweat.
-Add “Add to cart” buttons to your website using JavaScript and the E-junkie will make sure that your customer proceeds to checkout in a separate window.
+Add “Add to cart” buttons to your website using JavaScript and the <a href="https://www.e-junkie.com/" rel="nofollow">E-junkie</a> will make sure that your customer proceeds to checkout in a separate window.
         </div>
         <div class="col __col-30">
             <img alt="Best Ecommerce Platforms - E-junkie" src="assets/images/e-junkie.jpg" />